 The South Queen Street property - located about a quarter-mile south of the Queensgate Shopping Center - is the former site of Wright Brothers Lincoln Mercury.
-The dealership's building will be demolished to make room for the hotel, Hogg said.

 The hotel - which will feature an indoor pool - could create 25 new jobs, Hogg said.
 Construction could begin by spring of 2013, he said.

 The zoning board will consider the company's application at 6 p.m.
 Tuesday[eri: June 26: ] at the township office, 190 Oak Road.